Peter-McKinney/tmux-fzf-open-files-nvim/README.md

 ### Usage

 The default binding uses `o` so `prefix + o` will run the process to find files in the current pane output.
+A new horizontal pane will be opened to the right of the current pane.
+The pane visible text will be sent to `fzf -m` multi select mode so that multiple files may be selected and sent to the $EDITOR.